Worthing Pier temporary closure (October 2024)

 A. Our engineers carry out regular checks on the pier.
 On 4th October 2024 they identified that one of the iron piles that support the pier was damaged.

 A. After we discovered the damage, we sought independent advice from national engineering experts HOP Consulting about the structure, its safety and the required repairs.
 That advice was clear that there was a risk to the public if we allowed the pier to remain fully open.
-We therefore closed the pier on the evening of 9th October.
+We therefore closed the pier on the evening of 9th October 2024.

-Q. Could the pier collapse?
+Q. Could the pier have collapsed?

 Q. What do you need to do to fix the issue?

-Q. When will the pier reopen?
+Q. When did the pier reopen?

 Q. How much maintenance do you do on the pier?